NekruzAsh/forumwebsite/README.md

 # What I Learned
 * Designing a responsive website.
 * Developing a signup/signin page with high user-experience.
-* Linking JavaScript data with other file data.
+* Linking JavaScript data with other file data and implementing different
+* animations.